The New World (2005 film): Reception

-In November 2009, Time Out New York ranked the film as the fourth-best of the decade, saying:

-The particular power of this tone poem comes from how quietly resigned both characters are to their fates, as if they sense a guiding hand in their every action.
+In November 2009, Time Out New York ranked the film as the fourth best of the decade, saying, "The particular power of this tone poem comes from how quietly resigned both characters are to their fates, as if they sense a guiding hand in their every action.
 The final passages of Malick's idyll, after Pocahontas takes a fateful ocean journey, are the finest work of his career, most notably in his portrayal of the princess's death and transfiguration—a shattering five-minute sequence that never fails to move."

-In January 2010, Mick LaSalle of the San Francisco Chronicle designated it the No. 1 film of the decade.

-Terence Malick's one-of-a-kind film, about the life of Pocahontas and the dawn of American history, contains some of the best filmmaking imaginable – some of it beyond imagining.
+In January 2010, Mick LaSalle of the San Francisco Chronicle designated it the number one film of the decade:Terence Malick's one-of-a-kind film, about the life of Pocahontas and the dawn of American history, contains some of the best filmmaking imaginable – some of it beyond imagining.
 I have seen it at least five times and have no idea how Malick knew, when he put it all together, that the movie would even make sense.
 It's difficult to write a great short poem.
 It's difficult to write a great long novel.
 But to write a great long poem that's the size of a great long novel – one that makes sense, doesn't flag and is exponentially better than the short poem or the long novel ever would have been – that's almost impossible.
 Malick did it.
-With images.

-The French film magazine Cahiers du cinéma ranked the film as 9th place in its list of best films of the decade 2000–2009.
+With images.The French film magazine Cahiers du cinéma ranked the film as 9th place in its list of best films of the decade 2000–2009.
 Film and television critic Matt Zoller Seitz has said it is his favorite film.